RobTillaart/SparseMatrix/README.md

   - struct, complex number
   - etc
 - add examples
-  - 2D histogram e.g. temperature vs humidity counter.
+  - 2D histogram e.g. temperature vs humidity
+  - N queens game.
 - investigate optimizations.
 - should **set()** return the number of free places?
   - no hard code and more informative than just a bool.
 - add link in distanceTable repo
+- uint16_t size for larger platforms.
+  - max matrix still 255 x 255 but more elements <> 0.

 #### new functions